dherault/serverless-offline/README.md

 - [Node.js](https://nodejs.org), [Python](https://www.python.org), [Ruby](https://www.ruby-lang.org), [Go](https://golang.org), [Java](https://www.java.com) (incl.
 [Kotlin](https://kotlinlang.org), [Groovy](https://groovy-lang.org), [Scala](https://www.scala-lang.org)) λ runtimes.
 - Velocity templates support.
 - Lazy loading of your handler files.
-- And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, CORS, etc...
+- And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, CORS, etc.

 This plugin is updated by its users, I just do maintenance and ensure that PRs are relevant to the community.
 In other words, if you [find a bug or want a new feature](https://github.com/dherault/serverless-offline/issues), please help us by becoming one of the [contributors](https://github.com/dherault/serverless-offline/graphs/contributors) :v: !
 See the [contributing section](#contributing).